 Consider an option with messages from various companies.
 This type of marketing is dying since people read SMS less and less.

-But if you look at messages not as standard SMS, but as messengers (WhatsApp, Viber, telegram), then everything becomes different.
-It is especially fashionable now to build communication through a chatbot.
+But if you look at messages not as standard SMS but as messengers (WhatsApp, Viber, telegram), then everything becomes different.
+It is incredibly fashionable now to build communication through a chatbot.

 And one more practical example, which you can also take on board.
 This is the interaction through MMS, which many believe are dead.

-But when recently one of our clients made a mailing list to clients using MMS (pictures that come to the phone instead of text), we saw a different picture.
+But when recently one of our clients made a mailing list to clients using MMS (pictures that come to the phone instead of text), we saw a different view.

-Moreover, the most interesting thing is that this kind of mailing comes directly from operators and you can tune in to people according to several criteria.
+Moreover, the most exciting thing is that this kind of mailing comes directly from operators, and you can tune in to people according to several criteria.

-For example, you can track it by geolocation and, as a result, send mailing only to those subscribers who are currently not far from the store/office.back to menu ↑
+For example, you can track it by geolocation and, as a result, send mailing only to those subscribers who are currently not far from the store/office.

 Multilevel marketing.
 The concept of developing the sale of a product or service by attracting distributors, who can also attract distributors.

-Moreover, the last attracted distributors will also have all the rights to sell.
+Moreover, the last attracted distributors will also have the right to sell.

 The earnings of each distributor depend on the amount of commission from each attracted new distributor.
-Among the most famous companies selling products based on network marketing principles are Faberlic, Amway, Mary Kay, Avon.
+The most famous companies selling products based on network marketing principles are Faberlic, Amway, Mary Kay, Avon.

 Recently, network marketing has received a second wind in Russia.
-The quick development of social networks helped him in this.
+The rapid development of social networks helped him in this.

-In particular, Instagram and one of the ways to promote it is mass following.back to menu ↑
+In particular, Instagram and one of the ways to promote it is mass following.

 In mass marketing, all this is not important.
 You are making one product, completely ignoring the difference between your target audiences.

-Enter the market with one single product that you think should turn a large number of interested consumers into buyers.
+Enter the market with one single product that you think should turn many interested consumers into buyers.

 Sometimes it’s a kind of aggressive marketing.

-An excellent strategy in the presence of massiveness and large, or rather very large, promotion budgets.
+An excellent strategy in the presence of massiveness and large, or rather huge, promotion budgets.

-Examples of successful mass marketing are Coca-Cola and Ford (cars for any person, any wallet, and any purpose).
+Examples of successful mass marketing are Coca-Cola and Ford (cars for any person, wallet, and purpose).

-True, in many respects they succeeded in all this thanks to large budgets and minimal competition.back to menu ↑
+True, they succeeded in all this thanks to large budgets and minimal competition in many respects.

 Typically, this is the path taken by manufacturing plants entering the market.
 They break down their products into several product segments (milk/kefir/yogurt/prebiotics), each of which caters to the needs of a different target audience.